APS and DCS Safety Training is required of all users

 - Significant changes have been made to the DCS facilities, policies, and/or procedures since the user’s last visit to the sector

 Once all users have arrived on-site, a DCS staff member will provide the group with Part 2 of the Sector Orientation.
-Each user will be provided with a Safety Brochure, Safety Checklist, and the Experimental Hutch Search Pattern Diagram at the start of the on-site orientation.
+On-Site Orientation materials will be provided to each user and will include:

-All users will be required to attend a pre-job brief conducted by the DCS staff on the day before their allocated time begins during normal business hours (8-5 Sunday through Saturday).
+All users are required to attend the pre-job brief conducted by the DCS staff before experiments begin.
 Please note the following stipulations:

-- The pre-job brief shall be given only once on the day before the user’s experimental time begins.
+- The pre-job brief shall be given only once.

-- All users participating in the experiments are expected to attend at the pre-arranged time.
+- All onsite users participating in the experiments are expected to attend at the pre-arranged time.

-- If the PI requests that a user, who has not attended the pre-job brief, be allowed to assist with experiments, then work during that PI’s allocated time shall be suspended in order to provide all participants with the pre-job brief again and a new acknowledgement page shall be completed by all attendees.
+- For onsite experiments and if the PI requests that a user, who has not attended the pre-job brief, be allowed to assist with experiments, then work during that PI’s allocated time shall be suspended in order to provide all participants with the pre-job brief again.